voximplant/php-smartcalls-sdk/docs/Api/CampaignsApi.md

 Append contacts to existing campaign.
+It is possible to add a maximum of 100 entries in one request.

 ### Example
 ```php